 Why do Americans abroad need to file taxes?
 Taxes are how the federal and state governments get funding for social programs, environmental projects, and general economic development.
 Reporting your taxes shows the government whether you paid your fair share, are due a refund, or your contributions are overdue.

 American students in the U.K. should add up any income they made overseas or in America during the previous year.
+The process can be simplified further by employing the use of online tax calculators.
 Contractors and freelancers may get 1099 forms from their employers or may need to print out an income statement from however they receive paychecks.

 If you have a job with a U.K.-based employer, you’ll receive a P60 form that’s the equivalent of a U.S. W2.
 They both show your total income and how much you’ve paid in taxes already, which an accountant will need to file your return.